Top Small Business Ideas for Small Towns

 And if there are others already doing this, you could team up with them to hold food truck nights and other events that would require your services.

-Although this business idea takes a bit of upfront capital, it is a fun and upbeat business idea to start in a small town.
+Although this business idea takes a bit of upfront capital, it is a fun and upbeat business idea to start in a small town and you can easily make $150 a day.

 Every small town needs at least one motel for visitors to stay at while traveling or passing through.